 2. Personal and Passport Information

-You'll need to provide your full name as it appears in your passport, date of birth, nationality, residential address, and contact details.
+You will need to provide your full name as it appears in your passport, date of birth, nationality, residential address, and contact details.
 If you have a national identity card, you should include those details as well.

 3. Family Details